mplewis/statichook/README.md

 statichook
 ==========

-Push to GitHub, trigger a webhook, and upload your static site via SCP.
+Push to Bitbucket, trigger a webhook, and upload your static site via SCP.